Nuru Bayramov: Practical activities

 Nuru Bayramov has actively involved in the process of modernization and development of clinical, scientific medicine and medical education in Azerbaijan.
-In the 1990s, he involved in advanced care of victims in the first Karabakh War and in frontline military hospitals.
-He has taken active part in the treatment of civilians who forced to leave their homes in the Khojaly Massacre in 1992 and had frostbite in their hands and feet and had successfully implemented a new method of treatment.
-In January 1994, he worked at the Military Desert Hospital No. 2 in Tartar region and treated of numerous wounded soldiers.
+In the 1990s, he was involved in advanced care of victims in the first Karabakh War and in frontline military hospitals.
+He has taken active part in the treatment of civilians who were forced to leave their homes in the Khojaly Massacre in 1992 and had frostbite of their hands and feet and successfully implemented a new method of treatment.
+In January 1994, he worked at the Military Desert Hospital No. 2 in Tartar region and treated numerous wounded soldiers.

 He also took an active part in the training, organization and implementation of surgical services to the wounded of the 2020 Nagorno-Karabakh war at the Azerbaijan Medical University's clinic of Surgery, the Central Hospital of the State Customs Committee (Azerbaijan) and central hospital of State Security Service (Azerbaijan).

 He has been active in the organization of general, laparoscopic and liver surgery at Van Yüzüncü Yıl University and Kırıkkale University.

 He has been pioneering in the development and implementation of international clinical protocols, laying the foundations of laparoscopic, transplantation, liver and bariatric-metabolic surgery in Azerbaijan.

 He has actively participated in establishment of laparoscopyc, transplantation centers and realization of the liver and kidney transplantation in prime hospitals in Azerbaijan such as, Central Clinic Hospital, M. Naghiyev Emergency and Medical Care Hospital, Central Customs Hospital and Azerbaijan Medical University Surgical Educational Hospital.

 He has broken grounds in healthcare industry in Azerbaijan by leading first stem cell transplantation, major liver resections, hepatectomy including (ALPPS) surgery, damage control surgery, laparostomy and mesh closure surgery, advanced laparoscopic operations such as, common bile duct exploration and resection, choledocho-duodenostomy, choledocho-yeyunostomy, fundoplication, liver, pancreas, gastric, bowel, colon resections, portal vein ligations, gasto-yeyunostomy, splenectomy, hysterectomy, cystectomy, renal operations and sympathectomy, thoracoscopic phrenic nervectomy (first time in the world) and first organ transplantation in Azerbaijan Medical University (2015).

 His initiate surgeons have an important role in the development and wide application of laparoscopic surgery in Azerbaijan and around the world.

 Nuru Bayramov was a participant and international expert at “Live transplantation for five patients at the same time” held at Inonu University's Liver Transplantation Institute (Malatya, Turkey) which was awarded and granted by Guinness World Records Title.